Honoring the Rule of Reciprocation

 In his book, Influence: The Psychology of Persuasion, Robert Cialdini makes reference to what he considers to be one of the most important yet often unrecognized factors inherent in the art and practice of influence and persuasion, two highly significant aspects of effective communications.
-Whether we involved in personal relations, business transactions, politics, sales, education, or any other domain that deals with just about any type of interpersonal transaction, our ability to influence the perspective of others, these factors is critical to the fulfillment of our goals and intentions.
+Whether we are involved in personal relations, business transactions, politics, sales, education, or any other domain that deals with just about any type of interpersonal transaction, our ability to influence the perspective of others is critical to the fulfillment of our goals and intentions.

-In his book, Cialdini makes reference to what he refers to as the “rule of reciprocation”, which has to do with the universal tendency in human beings to feel compelled to repay or reciprocate when given a gift whether it has come in the form of a material object, a kind deed, or an act of generosity.
+In his book, Cialdini makes reference to what he refers to as the “rule of reciprocation” which has to do with the universal tendency in human beings to feel compelled to repay or reciprocate when given a gift whether it has come in the form of a material object, a kind deed, or an act of generosity.
 There is a strong impulse in people from all cultures to repay gifts or favors with a gift of our own to them.
 This impulse expresses itself in reciprocation to invitations to parties, Christmas cards, birthday presents, or acts of kindness.

 This tendency has survived and been present throughout human history because it has survival value for the human species.
 The noted archaeologist Richard Leakey describes the essence of what makes us human is this system of reciprocity.
 “We are human because our ancestors learned to share their food and their skills in an honored network of obligation.”
 And cultural anthropologists Lionel Tiger and Robin Fox describe our web of indebtedness as the valuable means that allows for the division of labor exchange of goods and services, and the creation of clusters of inter-dependencies that bind us together in highly efficient causal units.

 In nearly all cultures, the process of socialization teaches us to share, take turns and give back to all who give to us.
 We are likely to be shamed or ostracized if we don’t integrate the rule of reciprocity into our behavior.
 Most of us learn over time to go to great lengths not to be considered a freeloader or a parasite.
 The rule is so strongly ingrained in us that we can be vulnerable to having this tendency used against us by others who wish to exploit or take advantage of us in some way.
-We can be seduced by “free samples” to purchase items that we don't really want, or we can be manipulated by unscrupulous sales people pretending to give us a “good deal”.
-In romantic relationships, we may find ourselves giving out of sense of obligation if our partner has given us more than we feel we have given them.
+We can be seduced by “free samples” to purchase items that we don't really want, or we can be manipulated by unscrupulous salespeople pretending to give us a “good deal."
+In romantic relationships, we may find ourselves giving out of a sense of obligation if our partner has given us more than we feel we have given them.

 Learning to trust our judgment when it comes to distinguishing acts of true generosity from actions designed to activate obligatory giving is a process that inevitably involves instances of being overly naive or overly mistrusting at various times.
 It is often not until reflection after the fact that we become more able to accurately discern the motivation of others’ gifts.
 And even after years of experience and discernment, there will likely be incidents in which we have misjudged others’ intentions one way or another.